Temporaries: Today's Natural-Looking Provisional Restorations

 Several self- or light-cured resins are available for either direct or indirect techniques.
 These include materials that are strong, wear-resistant, natural looking with good color stability, easily adjustable and capable of producing temporaries with a good, custom fit along the gum line.

-Placement and Removal of Temporaries
+Placement and Removal

 Provisionals are typically attached using provisional cement.
 The temporary cements dentists use often have a soft, creamy consistency and come with a modifier that is used to loosen the cement when it is time for them to be removed.
 Once the temporaries are sufficiently loose, your dentist will use finger pressure or an instrument such as a towel clip to carefully remove them.